reflectjs/reflectjs-doc/markdown/quick-start.md

 });
 ```

-We can now create a page...
+We can now create a page in `docroot/`...

 ```html
 <!-- index.html -->